kirillsaidov/glacier-science/README.md

 A collection of Data Science projects.

 ### Why 'Glacier Science'?
-Icebergs break off glaciers, and all of us know, what an icerberg means in a figurative sense.
-90% of it is under the water, it's a mystery.
-Therefore, glaciers are an even bigger mystery.
-Hence the naming.
+Glaciers have the power to modify the earth's surface.
+They are an immovable force.
+What do they hide underneath?
+How much information is just frozen, waiting to be uncovered?
+Hence is the naming.
+It's an everlasting mystery.